-The result of Lemma \ref{thm:a_convergence} is analogous to Lemma $17$ and Corollary $18$ (pages $4064-4067$) of \cite{zanella2017dirichlet}, but our proof strategy is very different.
-With the product-formed target distribution, their proof started with a logarithmic transformation that generates a desired summation form (cf, equation $(17)$ on page $4064$) as follows:
+The result of Theorem \ref{thm:a_convergence} is analogous to Lemma $17$ and Corollary $18$ (on pages $4064-4067$) of \cite{zanella2017dirichlet}, but our approach to proving it differs significantly.
+With the product-formed target distribution, their proof started with a logarithmic transformation that yielded a desired summation form (cf. equation $(17)$ on page $4064$) as follows:

 and ended with the following inequality: